The Smile of the Child

 Acquisition in 2011

 Hiflex Software specializes in providing software solutions tailored for the print and media industries.
-The company develops a Management Information System that effectively models and supports various business processes specific to the graphics sector.
-Additionally, Hiflex offers a Web-to-Print system through its Webshop, which is designed to meet the unique demands of the print market, allowing for customizable design and layout options.
-Their solutions cater to a wide range of clients, including commercial printing firms, periodicals, newspapers, labels, and packaging companies.
+The company develops a Management Information System that streamlines and supports various business processes within the graphics sector.
+Additionally, Hiflex offers a Web-to-Print system known as Webshop, which is designed to meet the specific needs of the print market, allowing for customizable design and layout options.
+The company serves a diverse range of clients, including those in commercial printing, periodicals, newspapers, labels, and packaging.
+Through its innovative software offerings, Hiflex aims to enhance operational efficiency and adaptability within the printing industry.

 Autonomy